-Trauma insurance can cover you for serious medical conditions.
-Find out how trauma policies work from application through to claims and payout.
+Trauma insurance covers you for serious medical conditions.
+Learn how trauma policies work from application through to claims and payout.

 Trauma insurance (also known as critical illness insurance) provides a lump sum payment if you are diagnosed with a serious illness or injury.

-- Trauma cover provides a one-off payment that can be used to cover your medical costs, large debts such as a mortgage, and the cost of home modifications and professional care.
+Trauma insurance covers for you serious illnesses, accidents or medical conditions.
+If you take out a policy and then develop an illness or condition that's covered under the policy you will receive a one-off payment that can be used to cover your medical costs, large debts such as a mortgage, and the cost of home modifications and professional care.

 When am I eligible for a trauma payment?

 To be eligible for a trauma insurance payout, your illness or injury must be one that is covered by your policy and while such conditions vary with insurers, the most common are cancer, heart attack, coronary bypass and stroke.
 The condition must also occur after what's known as the exclusion period.

 - Cheaper (save on fees and stamp duty)

 Standalone trauma insurance

 - More comprehensive cover